ShameenShetty/CSE-3330-Project-Trash/README.md

 # CSE-3330-Project-Trash
 CSE 33330, Project 2 for the course, Project Online-Apparel Return Induced Trash or just Project "Trash" which is about solving the problem of trash being caused by people returning clothes that have been bought from online stores.
 Uses MySQL for database, PHP for the website.

+TODO: Get the rest of the project files